Families New To Fairmount - FAQ'S

 13) Question: How do I purchase Fairmount apparel for my family?

 The Fairmount PTA will have apparel selections on display at Curriculum Night and in the school office.
-You will have the opportunity to purchase apparel at the beginning of the school year (deadline is September 4th).
+You will have the opportunity to purchase apparel at the beginning of the school year.
 You will need to go to the PTA website (www.FairmountPTA.org) to place your order!

 14) Question: What kind of fundraisers does Fairmount do throughout the school year?

-The 3 largest fundraisers are the Silent Auction, ending on Sep 23rd, the Fairmount Firebird 5K Chase on May 7th and the Grocery Card Program where you purchase a King Soopers or Safeway card through the PTA (pre-loaded with $25 for a purchase price of $25); 5% of your grocery purchases are donated back from King Soopers (PTA receives 2.5% and you receive 2.5% to use towards your PTA/school fees).
+The 3 largest fundraisers are the Silent Auction night on Sep 27, 2019, the Fairmount Firebird 5K Chase in the spring, and the Grocery Card Program where you link your King Soopers card to Fairmount or purchase a Safeway card through the PTA (pre-loaded with $25 for a purchase price of $25); 5% of your grocery purchases are donated back to the school (PTA receives 2.5% and you receive 2.5% to use towards your school fees).
+For more information please see our Fundraising Page.

 15) Question: What is Curriculum Night?